Imoinu: Description

 Dr. Parratt described Emoinu Ahongbi (alias Emoinu Ahong Achaubi) as another form of Goddess Leimarel Sidabi.
 Leimarel Sidabi is the supreme mother.
 Imoinu is regarded as an ever resourceful lady.
 She always gives wealth and prosperity to the mankind.
 She was shown as having a human appearance.
 She resides near the fire hearth.
 The goddess is believed to be the controller and regulator of good conduct and behavior of the human beings.

 Imoinu Ahong Achaubi is a deity for good moral behavior, besides wealth and prosperity.
 As a social code of conduct, a Meitei woman should go out from home only after prayers and worship of the goddess and other household deities.
 When she returns home, she should pray to the deity.

 The Meitei people believed that goddess Imoinu lives in the houses of those who strictly obey her favorite social and moral behavior norms.
 Imoinu blesses such people with nungai yaifaba (well being and prosperity), watta padaba (having neither shortage nor excess), tekta kaidaba (unaffected by troubles of life) and punshi nungshangba (long life).
 These are the basic needs of life in the human world.

-Texts

-There are many ancient texts which mentioned the description of the deity.
-A few of them include "Emoinu Tengtharol", "Emoinu Mingkheirol", "Yumsharol", "Malem Chukkhong Puya" and so on.

-An excerpt from the hymns depicting goddess Emoinu goes like this :